composewell/haskell-dev/coding-style.rst

 Imports
 -------

-* Import symbols explicitly by names as long as possible.
-It helps readers in finding out where the symbol is coming from.
+* When reading code we want to find out where a symbol is coming from.
+Import symbols explicitly by names or import the modules qualified as long as possible.

-* Import qualified if there are too many symbols to be imported
+* If the number of symbols imported is too long and we do not want to import qualified, then we have to import all symbols from a module implicitly.
+To help the reader find out where a symbol may be coming from we place all the implicit imports together as a separate group.

+* To add a new symbol or import to existing imports, we need to figure out where to add it, for this case sorting of imports is useful.
+Placing the qualified imports as a separate group may also help in this.

+* Having many import groups makes one think about the groups/grouping scheme every time you have to insert an import, making it difficult to maintain.

+Based on the above, we can have:

+* Explicit import group
+* qualified import group
+* implicit import group

 Single line::